West Warwick High School: Hazing allegations

 On November 16, 2022, reports were released about hazing allegations regarding the West Warwick football team and the school itself, mainly having to due with the junior varsity players and team.
 The superintendent was notified of the alleged incident and suspended seven football players as a result on November 10.
 It was in question whether or not the team would be able to play in their next, and final, football game.
 The school had hired a private investigator.
 The current head coach of the team has been connected to the North Smithfield High School's hazing allegations as well, as he was previously the head coach for the team prior to the reports being released.
 A closed-door parent meeting held on November 17, 2022, proved to not be beneficial as parents were left with more questions than answers.
 The annual Thanksgiving day game against the Coventry Oakers was played despite ongoing investigations being conducted on both teams.
 The game resulted in a 34–0 win for the Oakers.
 As of January 2023, no formal charges have been pressed and all parties involved have returned to school.

-Matthew Dennison

-On February 13, 2022, a drunk driver hit Matthew Dennison, a senior, and another student, leaving Dennison in critical condition.
-The man was arrested and charged with DUI following the crash.
-On March 10, 2022, after spending 27 days in a coma, Dennison passed away at seventeen years old.
-On March 17, 2022, his funeral services were held and attended by West Warwick High School students and staff along with Dennison's former teammates on Exeter/West Greenwich hockey team.
-The Boston Bruins honored Dennison during one of their games shortly after his passing.
-After a few months, a memorial was approved to be erected in the honor of the 17-year-old hockey captain.
-On December 10, 2022, Matthew Dennison's number 16 jersey was retired during the West Warwick/Exeter/West Greenwich hockey team's game against Cranston High School West.